 Installing updates is a major advantage of chargers connected to the Internet.
 The go-eCharger does not have to be sent to the service to install updates.
 Updates are easy to initialize via the app.

-The RCD for DC detection in the Charger-variant with 22 kW avoids the expensive RCD type B installation at home.
+The RCD protection module for DC detection in the Charger-variant with 22 kW avoids the expensive RCD type B installation at home.

 The RCD protects against electric shocks.
-To ensure that the RCD installed in the house continues to provide reliable protection even when the charging unit is used, an additional RCD for DC faults (type B) must be installed in the Charger or house.
-The RCD is particularly important when vehicles generate residual current.
-Should a fault current occur, the RCD switches off the charging unit and thus ensures the highest possible level of safety.
+To ensure that the RCD installed in the house continues to provide reliable protection even when the charging unit is used, an additional RCD or RCD protection module for DC faults (type B) must be installed in the house or Charger.
+This is necessary in case vehicles generate residual current.
+Should a fault current occur, the RCD protection module switches off the charging unit and thus ensures the highest possible level of safety.